starkdg/reventis/README.md

 ## Module Commands

+UPDATE: v0.5.0 updated commands to accept the ISO 8601 datetime formats, e.g. YYYY-MM-DDTHH:MM[:SS].
+The seconds field is optional.
+This combines the date and time fields to shorten some of the argument lists.

 Reventis implements the following commands to insert, delete, query and otherwise interact with the index.
 All mostly self-explanatory and discussed below.

 ```
-reventis.insert key longitude latitude date-start time-start date-end time-end descr [id]
+reventis.insert key longitude latitude datetime-start datetime-end descr [id]
 ```

 Insert an event as defined by longitude, latititude and time duration.
-Dates and times are denoted in the form MM-DD-YYYY HH:MM[:SS].  `descr` is a descriptive string for the event and is inserted into the keyspace, `key:<id>` under the hashfield marked "descr".
+Datetimes are denoted in the iso form YYYY-MM-DDTHH:MM[:SS].  `descr` is a descriptive string for the event and is inserted into the keyspace, `key:<id>` under the hashfield marked "descr".
 An optional id integer can be provide.
 If not provided, one is assigned and returned by the command.
 User can store additional information for the event in the `key:<id>` keyspace by